 I don’t comment on politics.
-However, the recent political dialog has certainly inspired this week’s speech on brand authenticity, honesty and truth in advertising.
+However, the recent political dialog has certainly inspired this week’s post on brand authenticity, honesty and truth in advertising.

 In politics, the standards for lying are lower than they are in business.
 You can sling mud and hurl half-truths at your opponent and get away with it.
-He’ll simply sling it back.
+He’ll just sling it back.
 Or the populace will simply look the other way.

 Consumers are quick to call you out, via social media, if your advertising is BS.
 And if you say nasty things about your competitors, you’ll probably get sued.
 It’s actually illegal to blatantly mislead consumers, and if you live in a small town, like I do, disparaging a competitor will almost always come back to bite you in the Karmic ass.
 Continue reading